sysbio-curie/colosys_model/README.md

 ## Folders

-The R files in the root folder are from earlier work when I was running MaBoSS from R on the command line with a smaller KRAS model (15 nodes).
-I changed the approach and methods in 2019, and switched to ExaStoLog and PyMaboss.
-I leave the R files here as an archive.

-*Gene list.bublitz.xlsx* contains a list of genes
+*Gene list.bublitz.xlsx* contains a list of genes selected by collaborators to be important for the model and some information on their function etc.

 ## data/
 The subfolders